+12.3.3 CLASS CLASSIC - P

-12.3.3 Special vehicles - two wheel drive, engine not exceeding 5000cc, NA.
-(Class P)
+Special vehicles - two wheel drive, engine not exceeding 4300cc, NA.

-- 1 There are no restrictions on chassis or suspension in this class, but art 12.3.1. takes precedence. - 2 The body fitted to a vehicle competing in this class may not resemble a body fitted to a production vehicle, and shall not display any current production vehicle brand name.
+- 12.3.3.1 There are no restrictions on chassis or suspension in this class, but art 12.3.1 takes precedence. - 12.3.3.2 The body fitted to a vehicle competing in this class may not resemble a body fitted to a production vehicle, and shall not display any current production vehicle brand name.
 No obvious aerodynamic assistance will be allowed.

-3 Engines:
+12.3.3.3 Engines:

 All engines must be registered in the Technical Passport.
 New engines must be Commission Approved (C.A.)

-Only normally aspirated (NA), standard Gp N petrol engines with capacity not exceeding 5000 cc will be allowed.
+Only normally aspirated (NA), standard Gp N petrol engines with capacity not exceeding 4300cc will be allowed.

-3.1 Commission Approved engines:
+12.3.3.4 Commission Approved engines:

-- Gp N standard, normally aspirated, 6 cylinder petrol engines with a cubic capacity of not greater than 5000 cc.
-The engine must originate from any production car or commercial vehicle that is available from retail outlets in South Africa, and the engine must be clearly recognisable as such.

-- engines must retain the original unmodified intake manifold.
+- Gp N standard, normally aspirated, 6 cylinder petrol engines with a cubic capacity of not greater than 4300cc.
+The engine must originate from any production car or commercial vehicle that is available from retail outlets in South Africa, and the engine must be clearly recognisable as such. - engines must retain the original unmodified intake manifold.
 The throttle body is free but must retain the standard throttle valve diameter.
-It may be converted from fly by wire to mechanical operation and vice versa.

-- The fitting of a Gp N standard 4000 cc Lexus engine 1UZ-FE V8 engine and the Gp N std 4300 cc Lexus 3UZ-FE V8 engine is allowed.

-- 3.2 Exhaust manifold and systems are free, but must be made from steel, and conform to art.12.1.3.4 - 4 Transmission: Vehicles are restr
+It may be converted from fly by wire to mechanical operation and vice versa. - The fitting of a Gp N standard 4000cc Lexus engine 1UZ-FE V8 engine and the Gp N std 4300 cc Lexus 3UZ-FE V8 engine is allowed. - 12.3.3.5 Exhaust manifold and systems are free, but must be made from steel, and conform to Art.
+4

+12.3.3.6 Transmission: